rust-lang/book/2018-edition/src/ch19-06-macros.md

 Here, we have two input `TokenStream`s; the first is for the contents of the attribute itself, that is, the `GET, "/"` stuff.
-The second is the body of the thing the attribute is attached to, in this case, `fn index() {}` and the rest of the function's body.
+The second is the body of the thing the attribute is attached to, in this case, `fn index() {}` and the rest of the function’s body.

-Other than that, they work the same way: create a crate with the `proc-macro` crate type, and you're good to go!
+Other than that, they work the same way: create a crate with the `proc-macro` crate type, and you’re good to go!

 ### Function-like macros